vitorjaguat/react-notes/index.md

 ### Listening to Events

-Inside of a JSX parenthesis, we can add special props that begin with 'on', eg, 'onClick'.
+Inside of a JSX parenthesis, we can add special attributes that begin with 'on', eg, 'onClick'.

 ```js
 <button